Contrasting Star Group (SGU) and Its Competitors

 |2.53

-As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 43.22%.
-Given Star Group’s competitors higher possible upside, analysts clearly believe Star Group has less favorable growth aspects than its competitors.
+As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 40.35%.
+Given Star Group’s rivals higher probable upside, analysts plainly believe Star Group has less favorable growth aspects than its rivals.

 About Star Group